-We are pleased to present the annual Business Plan which sets out the direction of travel for Libraries NI for 2018/19 and outlines the ambition to deliver outcomes within the strategic framework, corporate goals and associated high level objectives for the period 2016 - 2020, provided by the Corporate Plan.
-Both the Business and Corporate Plans are closely linked to wider government priorities with the aim of making a lasting and sustainable contribution to the wellbeing of individuals and communities.
+We are pleased to present the annual Business Plan which sets out the direction of travel for Libraries NI for 2019/20 and outlines the ambition to deliver outcomes within the strategic framework, corporate goals and associated high level objectives for the period 2016 - 2020, provided by the Corporate Plan.
+Both the Business and Corporate Plans are closely linked to wider government priorities with the aim of making a lasting and sustainable contribution to improving the wellbeing of individuals and communities, combatting social isolation, tackling disadvantage and driving economic growth.

-This plan has been developed in a climate of financial and political uncertainty which means that it will be important to keep the plan under review throughout the year.
+This plan has been developed in a climate of financial and political uncertainty which means that it will be important to keep it under review throughout the year.

 What is certain, however, is that libraries constitute an extensive network of shared public spaces, free at the point of access with dedicated and professional staff who are committed to providing help and support to people in our communities, no matter what their background or circumstances and to assist them in accessing knowledge, information and ideas, thereby opening up a world of opportunities for everyone.
-Libraries encourage a love of reading as the basis for developing literacy skills, which are the foundation for success in education and employment, provide an important gateway to health and wellbeing, to personal development, and to social, economic and political participation.
+Libraries encourage a love of reading as the basis for developing literacy skills, which are the foundation for success in education, employment and citizenship, provide an important gateway to health and wellbeing, to personal development, and to social, economic and political participation.